 This course will introduce students to the tools and concepts used to create storylines and develop characters.
 It will allow students to create games that inform the audience about the character's personality, history, thought processes, etc. Prerequisite: CIS 1433.
-Spring only.
+(Spring only)

-CIS 1503 MICROCOMPUTER APPLICATIONS-MS OFFICE
+\CIS 1503 MICROCOMPUTER APPLICATIONS-MS OFFICE

 Familiarizes the student with fundamental terminology and concepts of microcomputers, their operating systems and disk management, as well as major production applications including word processing, spreadsheets, data base management systems, and may include graphics, data communications and desktop publishing.
 Familiarity with computer keyboard is recommended.
 Hands on computer instruction.
 Prerequisite: [R].

-CIS 1533 VISUAL BASIC PROGRAMMING A first course in Visual Basic Programming.
+\CIS 1533 VISUAL BASIC PROGRAMMING

+A first course in Visual Basic Programming.
 This course includes graphical user interface design, event driven programming, toolbox controls and properties, basic control structures and dynamic arrays.
 Programs developed using structured design techniques.
-Prerequisites: completion of any programming language course with a "C" or better.
-CIS 1123.
+Prerequisites: CIS 1123.

-CIS 2013 C++ LANGUAGE PROGRAMMING
+\CIS 2013 C++ LANGUAGE PROGRAMMING